An original loan based on your experience and education.

 - Your bank account details.

-- You may need to provide your college transcript, SAT scores and employment pay stubs.
+You may also need to provide your college transcript, SAT scores and employment pay stubs.